Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

-\header{Hard negative mining} Few publications have looked into the improvement of contrastive optimization for~\ac{ICR} methods. \citet{faghri2017vse++} introduce a new formulation of the triplet loss, which only considers the hardest negative candidate in the training batch instead of all negative candidates, which significantly improved the evaluation scores on the ICR benchmarks.
-Since then, many \ac{ICR} methods~\cite{li2019visual, messina2020transformer, messina2020fine, lee2018stacked, chen2020imram, diao2021similarity, wang2020cross, yu2021heterogeneous, liu2020graph} have used this loss function for optimization. \citet{chen2021adaptive} introduce an offline hard-negative mining approach for \ac{ICR} in order to overcome the limitations of in-batch negative mining.
-Instead of mining an in-batch hard-negative, they mine negative candidates, for each query, over the entire training set to learn from so-called harder-to-distinguish negatives.
+\header{Hard negative mining} Few publications have looked into the improvement of contrastive optimization for~\ac{ICR} methods. \citet{faghri2017vse++} introduce a new formulation of the triplet loss that only considers the hardest negative candidate in the training batch instead of all negative candidates, which significantly improved the evaluation scores on the ICR benchmarks.
+Since then, many \ac{ICR} methods~\citep{lee2018stacked, li2019visual, wang2020cross, liu2020graph, messina2020transformer, messina2020fine, chen2020imram, diao2021similarity, yu2021heterogeneous} have used this loss function for optimization. \citet{chen2021adaptive} introduce an offline hard-negative mining approach for \ac{ICR} in order to overcome the limitations of in-batch negative mining.
+Instead of mining an in-batch hard-negative, they mine additional negative candidates, for each query, over the entire training set to learn from so-called harder-to-distinguish negatives.

 \header{One-to-many problem} \citet{chun2021probabilistic} focus on the one-to-many problem in~\ac{ICR}.
-An image can be described by many different captions but most methods in~\ac{ICR} learn one representation for the image, which should match with a number of different captions.
+An image can be described by many captions.
+However, most methods in~\ac{ICR} learn one representation for the image, which should match with a number of different captions.
 They propose a probabilistic~\ac{ICR} method, where images and captions are represented as probability distributions in a shared latent space instead of a point representation.
-Although their method does not specifically focus on contrastive optimization, it addresses shortcut features by learning a distribution over features instead of a point prediction of features. \citeauthor{chun2021probabilistic} also propose the plausible match metric, which is a heuristic for identifying missing positive examples by finding images that contain similar objects (i.e., plausible matches) and considering these in the evaluation.
+Although their method does not focus on contrastive optimization, it addresses predictive feature suppression by learning a distribution over features instead of a point prediction of features. \citet{chun2021probabilistic} also propose the plausible match metric, a heuristic for identifying missing positive examples by finding images that contain similar objects (i.e., plausible matches) and considering these in the evaluation.

+\citet{furkan2022is} propose \ac{SAM}.
+Instead of using the binary relevance annotation between images and caption (of the \ac{F30k} and \ac{COCO} datasets) for the triplet loss computation, the authors propose an adaptive margin to model the many-to-many relation between images and caption.
+The standard triplet loss uses a fixed margin parameter $\alpha$. \ac{SAM} dynamically assigns a unique distance value to the triplets in the training batch, based on the semantic similarity between an image and caption.
+In contrast, in this work we do not change the formulation of the contrastive loss.
+We add an extra optimization objective to the learning algorithm to prevent predictive feature suppression.